suraj411/laminar-openFOAM/README.md

 We have zeroGradient on top of the flat plate region & the right hand side.
 We have noSlip condition on the bottom of flat plate region.

+for the future we want to include turbulence modelling... let's see how we can do it (maybe we can do it in another repository)